mlswg/mls-extensions/draft-ietf-mls-extensions.md

 This is achieved by creating a new epoch via a PSK proposal.
 Transitioning to the new epoch requires using the information agreed upon.

-To facilitate using PSKs in a safe way, this document defines a new PSKType for application components.
+To facilitate using PSKs safely, this document defines a new PSKType for application components.
 This provides domain separation between pre-shared keys used by the core MLS protocol and applications, and between those used by different components.